NateEag/how-i-code/drafts/daily-routine.rst

 Do not check it unprompted, and turn off notifications for regular email.

 Practice inbox zero.
-The inbox does not have to literally be at zero - it's fine to keep active threads in it.

-But rigorously archive, delete, or defer anything that's not by nature 'ongoing email thread which has not yet reached resolution'.
+The inbox does not have to literally be at zero - it's fine to keep active threads in it to remind you to follow up on them later.
+But rigorously archive, delete, or defer everything other than 'unresolved thread I care about'.

 ..
 TODO Link to explanation of task list vs issue list.
 Technically the issue list could be a subset of the task list, so my terminology is probably